 Nei Gong – Internal Principles

-Tai Chi & Qigong principles and movements are explored in depth via a number of core themes that have been developed as a framework for learning and embodying the key principles and movement patterns of Tai Chi & Qigong (see below).
-These more detailed, in-depth exercises are sometimes referred to as ‘Nei Gong’, which means ‘internal cultivation’.
+Tai Chi & Qigong principles and movements are explored in depth via a number of core themes that have been developed to help students learn and embody the principles and movement patterns of Tai Chi & Qigong (see below).
+These more detailed exercises are sometimes referred to as ‘Nei Gong’, which translates ‘internal cultivation’.

 Tai Chi Forms & Sequences